 Keep out of direct sunlight to minimize fading.
 Should you need to clean the glass once the project is finished, be careful not to get any moisture in-between the panes of glass.
 If you have used friction tape to connect the panes, do not get the tape wet.

-As featured in the Spring issue of Beekman 1802 Almanac Magazine.
-For more check out BRING THE OUTDOORS IN by Shane Powers with Jennifer Cegielski, photographs by Gentl + Hyers (Chronicle Books, 2013).
+For more check out Bring the Outdoors In: Garden Projects for Decorating and Styling Your Home by Shane Powers with Jennifer Cegielski, photographs by Gentl + Hyers (Chronicle Books, 2013).